-With its objective of continuing life education, Continuing Education provides real opportunities to meet the desire for an education that focuses on life experiences in a way that recognizes the rapid changes and complexities in today's world.
-These college experiences, credit or credit-free, may range from coping with handicaps and managing stress to obtaining real-estate information and becoming a more knowledgeable consumer.
-Continuing Education Units (CEUs) are offered for several programs as a measurement of the completion of an educational offering.
-One CEU is equal to 10 hours of classroom participation.
+With its objective of continuing life education, Continuing Education Services provides real opportunities to meet the desire for an education focusing on life experiences in a way that recognizes the rapid changes and complexities of today's world.
+Continuing Education Units (CEUs) are offered for most programs as a measurement of the completion of an educational offering.
+One CEU is equal to ten hours of classroom participation.